kelset/kelset.github.io/content/blog/guide-craft-tech-talks-for-conferences-2024/index.md

 Once I am happy with the slides and have them ready for stage time, I export a PDF version, to have as backup if something goes horribly wrong at the event.
 This export also serves another purpose: after having done the talk on stage, I'll upload them to [SpeakerDeck](https://speakerdeck.com/) for easy access and sharing.

-## Further Resources and Inspirations
+## Further Resources and Inspirations 📘

-In crafting talks, I draw inspiration and guidance from a wide array of resources.
-Here are some that have been instrumental:
+I've learned a lot from others in the field.
+Here are some resources that have inspired me:

 1. [Hynek Schlawack's](https://mastodon.social/@hynek) article on [the art of speaking and its impact](https://hynek.me/articles/speaking/).
 2. [David Neal (ReverentGeek)](https://twitter.com/reverentgeek)'s guide on [creating awesome tech talks](http://reverentgeek.com/5-essential-ingredients-for-an-awesome-tech-talk/).